Specialist Library for East Asian Law

 Akquise_JapanPhoto: Julius Weitzdörfer

-Jun.-Prof. Dr. Weitzdörfer acquiring books in a law bookstore in Tokyo (2024)
+Jun-Prof Dr Weitzdörfer acquiring books in a law bookstore in Tōkyō (2024)

-The book collection consists of
+The book collection comprises:

 Bücherspenden aus KoreaPhoto: Fernuniversität